Victims of Mass Violence Events

 CalVCB will not consider funds from charitable contributions as a reimbursement source.

-California residents who were victims of the Route 91 Harvest Festival Shooting in Las Vegas on October 1, 2017, can apply for compensation through CalVCB.
+California residents who were victims of the Route 91 Harvest Festival shooting in Las Vegas can apply for compensation.
 The deadline to apply is October 1, 2024.

-CalVCB is, by law, the payor of last resort; that means we usually pay after sources, such as health insurance, have been used.
+CalVCB is the payor of last resort.
+That means we pay after other sources, such as health insurance, have been used.

-CalVCB will not consider funds from charitable contributions, including the Las Vegas Victims’ Fund, as reimbursement source.
+CalVCB will not consider funds from charitable contributions as another payment source.
+This includes the Las Vegas Victims’ Fund.

 The application process has been streamlined for this incident.
 The form includes information for both California and Nevada.